kylehoahoang/anime-semantic-search/readme.md

 A computer with python and pip: run this for pip after installing python `python -m pip install --upgrade pip`

+May need to create a virtual environment try this:
+`python3 -m venv path/to/venv
+    source path/to/venv/bin/activate`

 ## Dev Notes